-A fortnight ago we set off for a rare holiday, and en route stopped off at PenPont house outside Brecon to collect a Welsh Blanket, which by some fluke I’d won in a questionnaire raffle a couple of weeks earlier, after dropping my completed form into a lovely old butterchurn.
-(Some may spot a coincidence here since over the years I’ve been a collector of butterchurns, having been fascinated by the number of techniques and designs used by people all over the world to manually churn cream into butter).
-En route to London we paused just beyond the manor at the public conveniences, and I realised that the single low energy bulkhead light inside the gated but not enclosed space must be on 24 hours a day, because the cream rendered wall was covered with a great selection of the moths still out and about at this time of the year.
+A fortnight ago we set off for a rare holiday, and en route stopped off at PenPont house outside Brecon to collect a Welsh Blanket, which by some fluke I’d won in a questionnaire raffle a couple of weeks earlier, after dropping my completed form into a lovely old butter churn.
+Some may spot a coincidence here since over the years I’ve been a collector of butter churns, having been fascinated by the number of techniques and designs used by people all over the world to manually churn cream into butter.
+En route to London we paused just beyond the manor at the public conveniences, near Bwlch, and I realised that the single low energy bulkhead light inside the gated but not enclosed space must be left on 24 hours a day, because the cream rendered wall was covered with a great selection of the moths still out and about at this time of the year.

 Paris has some wonderful accessible gardens, but we hadn’t seen any at this time of the year before, and we were fortunate to enjoy mainly fair weather and far more autumn colour than we’ve seen in Wales this year.
-Apart from the themed plantings of the Albert Kahn and Andre Citroen gardens…..
+Apart from the themed plantings of the Albert Kahn and Andre Citroen gardens:

 It being late autumn many of the plants we saw had fruit or seeds, and we returned with several varieties to see if we can get any to germinate.
 On leaving the Parc, and next to the Public Conveniences, Fiona was delighted to spot and photograph a Red Squirrel.

-The Parc Bagatelle has a small entrance charge unlike the free (at least at this time of the year) Parc Florale, and features amongst many interesting vistas a large formal rose garden with hundreds of rose varieties, many still in flower.
-Other highlights here were a stunning over 200 year old Swamp Cypress (Taxodium distichum) lighting up a lakeside scene with fiery orange glow, and an enormous Gingko bilboa which was carpeted below its spreading branches with a mixture of fallen butter yellow leaves and small soft peach/lemon fleshed fruit – which I’d never seen before.
+The Parc Bagatelle has a small entrance charge unlike the free (at least at this time of the year) Parc Florale, and features amongst many interesting vistas a large formal rose garden with hundreds of rose varieties, many still in flower when we visited.
+Other highlights here were a stunning over 200 year old Swamp Cypress (Taxodium distichum) lighting up a lakeside scene with its fiery orange glow, and an enormous Gingko bilboa which was carpeted below its spreading branches with a mixture of fallen butter yellow leaves and small soft peach/lemon fleshed fruit – which I’d never seen before.
 Again a few were collected, but this is not for the faint stomached, since the decaying fruit have a strong aroma of vomit!
 Perhaps this is why the numerous geese and peacocks which inhabit the park ignored the fallen fruits.

 No chance to relax though since leaves need sweeping up, and some new roses arrived the following day, so have been planted in time to benefit from the still warm soil conditions.
-Although the first local frost of the year hit a few days ago after a sunny weekend, it seems as though we escaped here, since the Saxifrage fortunei, always a sensitive barometer of freezing conditions is still flowering and setting seed.
+Although the first local frost of the year hit a few days ago after a sunny weekend, it seems as though we escaped here, since the Saxifrage fortunei, always a sensitive barometer of freezing conditions, is still flowering and setting seed.
 The last 2 nights, to continue on the wildlife / PC theme, we have had our evening session on the internet interrupted by a large bat which has found an as yet unlocated crack to exit into our bedroom and fly frequent passes, skimming our heads and even continuing once we’ve retreated to bed with the lights turned off and the sheets pulled up round our ears!

-Tonight as the rain lashed down I nipped out to retrieve a collander full of carrots which I’d pulled earlier from inside the greenhouse, to catch a mouse in the torchlight.
+Tonight as the rain lashed down I nipped out to retrieve a colander full of carrots which I’d pulled earlier from inside the greenhouse, to catch a mouse in the torchlight.
 Apparently disoriented by the bright beam it jumped in large randomly directed arcs before making it to the relative safety of the border.
 But how much energy must such a small creature like this lose being out and about in such atrocious conditions with a strong wind blowing?
 Perhaps the carrots were a worthwhile target.
-Certainly earlier in the week the same mouse or a close relative had meticulously dug up 90% of my collection of saved French acorns which had been sown about 3 inches below soil surface in a Dumpy Bag.
+Certainly, earlier in the week the same mouse or a close relative had meticulously dug up 90% of my collection of saved French acorns which had been sown about 3 inches below soil surface in a Dumpy Bag.

 What a sense of smell to find them so quickly!
 With another batch still to be planted, I gave then the cayenne pepper dusting which I’ve previously found has been helpful in preventing digging up of Crocus and Tulip bulbs.
 In spite of the hoped for protection, within one night of being sown in a different part of the garden to the first batch, the last acorns had similarly been targeted – whilst homegrown acorns litter the ground nearby.
 Maybe as with many gastronomic delicacies, French produce really does have the edge?

-So in a 10 day period of interesting wildlife sightings, I have to finish with my second significant close encounter with a wren.
+So, in a 10 day period of interesting wildlife sightings, I have to finish with my second significant close encounter with a wren.
 The first happened and is documented in “Epiphany in Translation”, when a wren landed fleetingly on my hand.
 Yesterday as I tidied up vegetables in a Dumpy Bag near our PV panels I watched a wren land a few yards from me, then fly a bit closer and land under the panels, and finally take off again and head towards my head.
-As is my custom I was wearing a soft hat, and I was then aware of it landing on top of my hat, and spending about 10 seconds inching round the rim, with nothing for me to see but the tips of its nails, and nothing to hear save the occasional soft subtle sound.
+As is my custom I was wearing a soft hat, and I was then aware of it landing on top of my hat, and spending about 10 seconds inching round the rim, with nothing for me to see but the tips of its nails, and nothing to hear save the occasional soft, subtle sound.

 I shall be fascinated to see if my wren encounters, having started late, continue over the years that we live here or whether like many things in life, they come in threes, and are then never repeated.
-I’m still a bit taken with thoughts of what previous existences this small collection of atoms for now shaped into the form of a small bird may have had, or indeed how many time they have been rearranged in living forms over the previous 300 years or so that a house has stood on this spot.
+I’m still a bit taken with thoughts of what previous existences this small collection of atoms, for now shaped into the form of a small bird, may have had, or indeed how many times they have been rearranged in living forms over the previous 300 years or so that a house has stood on this spot.
 It does seem to me that a sense of history and spirit pervades the natural world around here.